05TharunKM/Samsung-PD-Training-/README.md

   <img width="700" alt="THS.PNG" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/5829e1b3c0148be73e8510a6b03e49a479da5617/docs/assets/DAY15_files/THS.PNG"  >
 </p>

-+ As we can see in above graphs, set-up violations seems to be increasing hold violations are low  in fast corners.
++ As we can see in above graphs, set-up violations seems to be high and hold violations are low  in fast corners.
-+ Low set-up violations and high hold violations in case of slow corners.
++ There are low set-up violations and high hold violations in case of slow corners.
 + From the graph we can infer that ff_n40_1v65, ss_100c_1v40 and ss_100c_1v60 have optimum set-up and hold violations.

 </details>